Skip to contents

 Details

 Like other statistical computing functions, rm_bin_summary() is happiest without missing data.
-It is best to pass complete probability of survival and outcome data to the function for optimal performance.
+It is best to pass complete probability of survival and mortality outcome data to the function for optimal performance.
 With smaller datasets, this is especially helpful.
-However, rm_bin_summary() will handle NA values and throw a warning about missing probability of survival values, if any exist in Ps_col.
+However, rm_bin_summary() will throw a warning about missing values, if any exist in Ps_col and/or outcome_col.

 Due to the use of bootstrap sampling within the function, users should consider setting the random number seed within rm_bin_summary() using the seed argument for reproducibility.